tacatac/archnosh/README.md

 The `nosh-run-debian-X-base` packages have not currently been renamed but one of them must be used.

 They provide essential presets for booting your system.
-The "desktop-base" presets are more featureful.
+The "desktop-base" extends the "server-base" presets.

 Make sure to check and modify your preset files where necessary in `/usr/share/system-control/presets`.